IMMM-SFA/naturf/docs/source/user_guide.rst

 Building Surface Area to Plan Area Ratio (95)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ratio of all the surface areas of a building to the building plan area.
+(Burian 2004)

 Frontal Area Index (96-99)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Frontal area index is the ratio of the entire frontal area of a building to the building plan area. **naturf** calculates the frontal area index from the four cardinal directions.
 Because buildings often do not face a cardinal direction head on, **naturf** uses the average alongwind and crosswind distance from the current building centroid to all other building centroids for the building plan area.
+(Burian 2004)

 .. math::